nian0616/smart_farm_web/README.md

-# IS305_SmartFarm_Web
+# Web for our project of IS305
 ## Introduction
-Websystem of our project for IS305: Application Software Course Design (SJTU，2021 Spring).
+Web of our project for IS305: Application Software Course Design (SJTU，2021 Spring).

 ## Getting started
 ```shell